• Projects

 Afghanistan

 Underlying my work was the taboo of cycling.
-In 2009, I became the first person to mountain bike in Afghanistan, and I continued to use cycling as a tool to investigate the gender barrier across the country for nearly a decade.
+In 2009, I became the first woman to mountain bike in Afghanistan, and I continued to use cycling as a tool to investigate the gender barrier across the country for nearly a decade.
 The barrier cracked open sooner than I anticipated, and I began to train and coach the first generation of women cyclists in 2013.
 Alongside my projects, I wrote books and brought an all-woman film crew to Afghanistan to produce a film, Afghan Cycles, that spent the next five years documenting the National Cycling Team and the first women-founded, women-led cycling team in Bamyan.

 DSC_7657.jpg